CCDirectLink/CLS/proposals/1.0.0/packedMod.md

 This can be done e.g. by adding the packed mod to a specific loation (e.g. mods folder), use drag and drop or hand over a path to the .ccmod file to the tool.

-* Extraction of the zipped data
+* a: Extraction of the zipped data and store them on HDD [OR]
+* b: Store the data in memory

 * Validate package.json
 * Installation of the mod if accepted